 It felt so liberating to get rid of some things that I had never used but which I was still clinging to.

 If you haven’t used an item in over a year, then it’s probably just taking up extra space.
 Take a deep breath and throw it out!
+There are companies that offer hard rubbish removals, so this couldn’t be simpler now.
+They will load, clean up and take away the rubbish, making your rubbish troubles disappear!

 2. Get rid of any duplicate items.